Kung Pao Tofu | Vegan Keto | Low Carb

 - Cauliflower Rice

 I hope you enjoy this recipe as much as we did!
-It’s definitely going on rotation & makes me excited to try to create more Vegan Keto Chinese Recipes. 🙂
+It’s definitely going on rotation & makes me excited to try to create more Vegan Chinese Recipes. 🙂

 Like this Kung Pao Tofu?
 Consider signing up for our Super Awesome Vegan Emails that we send once a month.
 We put together our best recipes and reviews each month and send them right to your inbox!
 We’ll never send junk and we’ll NEVER give away your email!
 Or give us a follow on Pinterest Follow VeggL